SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 This phrase aims to find research about the capacity of developing countries for renewable energy.
 The elements of the phrase are *capacity + renewable energy + developing countries*.

 Most of the renewable energy sources specified are mentioned in the metadata for indicator 12.a.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-0a-01.pdf.

-Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f4)</a>).
-Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from the LMIC 2020 filter from the Norwegian Satellite of Cochrane Effective Practice and Organisation of Care (EPOC), developed by the Norwegian Institute of Public Heath (https://epoc.cochrane.org/lmic-filters).

 ```py
 TS=